New to the Symphony? Here are some insider tips.

 When should I arrive?

 Most symphony concerts start at 7:30 PM, but please check your tickets or our website to confirm the start time.
 We suggest you allow plenty of time for traffic and parking.
 Most of our audience likes to be in their seat by about ten minutes before the performance.
 That will give you some time to read the program notes and enjoy being in Abravanel Hall.
-If you are coming to a Masterworks concert, we encourage you to come early!
-At 7:00 in the concert hall we have our conductor or guest artist give a half-hour background about the evening’s program.
-If you don’t come at 7:00, you can still catch some local youth musicians performing in the lobby.

 What if I’m late?

 Most of our performances have late seating after the first piece or movement.
 If you do arrive late, you will wait in the lobby until a pause when the ushers can seat you.
 Don’t worry; there are video monitors and speakers in the lobby, so you won’t miss the concert.
+Read more here.

 How long will the concert be?